Duet3D/MQTT-WPA2-Enterprise-Demo/mqtt/README.md

 Running the [GCode commands on RepRapFirmware](#reprapfirmware), a log similar to the following one should be seen.

 ```
-echo: connecting to 'test-router' on port '1883' as 'echo'...
+echo: connecting to 'demo-router' on port '1883' as 'echo'...
 echo: connect succeeded, subscribing to topic 'topic-duet'...
 echo: subscribe to 'topic-duet' succeeded, waiting for messages...
 echo: subscribing to will topic 'topic-will'...